SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ###### Controlling item display.
 By default a list item is displayed using the result of the `displayString` message sent to the item.
 We can configure a list to apply a block to control the display of each item using the message `display:`.
-The following script configures a list presenter to display the name of the methods of the class `Point` instead of showing the result of `printString`.
-See Figure *@figSimpleList2@*.
+The following script configures a list presenter to display the name of the methods of the class `Point` instead of showing the result of `printString` (See Figure *@figSimpleList2@*).

 ```
 SpListPresenter new